 Time for a reality check.
-While we should be thrilled about the new numbers, there are scant few women heading large companies and who have jobs at the top.
-(And really, there aren't that many highly educated women who actually opted out of their careers in the first place!)
+While we should be thrilled about the new numbers overall, there are scant few women heading large companies and who have jobs at the top.
+A record number of women are CEOs of Fortune 500 companies, but they still comprise less than 10% of the overall total.

 So, yes, women can keep investors happy, but what about everybody else at the company?
-Does an estrogen heavy corporate culture emphasize relationship building over backstabbing and throat slashing?
-Has a surge in female leadership triggered new corporate policies that favor work life balance over the 24/7 grind?
-Is there less conflict, more "talking it through?"
+Does an increase in female leadership translate to relationship building over backstabbing?
+Has a surge in female leadership triggered new corporate policies that favor work-life balance over the 24/7 grind?
 And have women brought in other women, so that the flood gates are open and unbelievably talented women are pouring into management positions?

-Many women don't want to be seen as "soft" — and others simply aren't.
-No one would call Carly Fiorina, the head of Hewlett Packard from 1999 to 2005, a wilting lily.
+Secondly, many women don’t want to be seen as “soft,” and others simply aren’t.
+For example, no one would call Carly Fiorina, the head of Hewlett Packard from 1999 to 2005, a wilting lily.
 According to her memoir, Tough Choices, she was sometimes referred to as Chainsaw Carly.

-Neither is there a secession pipeline for women streaming into upper management positions.
-Last year at Xerox, CEO Anne Mulcahy handed the reins to Ursula Burns, the first African-American woman to head a Fortune 500 company.
-But that kind of thing is rare.
+Thirdly, we haven’t seen much of a secession pipeline for women streaming into upper management positions.
+When Xerox CEO Anne Mulcahy handed the reins to Ursula Burns, the first African-American woman to head a Fortune 500 company, the move made many headlines.
+But unfortunately, that kind of thing is rare.
 Women continue to make less than men and are clustered in the lowest salaried jobs.
-Overall, we are also more likely than their male counterparts to be employed in lower paying industries like education and healthcare.
+Overall, they are also more likely than their male counterparts to be employed in lower paying industries like education and healthcare.

-Now that there are more women in the workplace, in positions of leadership and even as CEOs, we can feel hopeful.
-But it's important to keep it real and manage our expectations.
-While some women leaders may be able to redefine their roles, usher in a more authentic and transparent leadership style and emphasize work-life balance, changing entrenched corporate culture is not easy.
-Even when you change the leader, the stubborn culture can remain exactly the same.
+Now that there are more women in the workplace, in positions of leadership, and even as CEOs, we can feel hopeful.
+But it’s important to manage our expectations.
+While some women leaders may work to redefine their roles, usher in a more authentic and transparent leadership style, and emphasize work-life balance, changing entrenched corporate culture is not easy.

-And as the recession drags on, some things will become worse.
-With layoffs and restructuring, there are fewer people with more responsibilities working longer hours — in an already supercharged, high-tech, global, 24/7 environment.
-And these people will soon be mostly women.
+Additionally, women face many of the same risks traditionally associated with the male workforce.
+With layoffs and restructuring, there are fewer people with more responsibilities.
+Plus, they’re working longer hours in an already supercharged, high-tech, global, 24/7 environment.
+And more and more of them are women.

 We have to be careful.
 Men used to be the ones slumped over their desks, dead of heart attacks at 50.
-Will women become the new men?
-What are the consequences for women as we careen back and forth between the personal and professional?
-Studies show that women at every level still leave the office and work a "second shift" at home, caring for husbands and children (if they have them) and doing the lion's share of the housework and looking after elder relatives.
-The downsides to women's new workforce power are: Stress, pressure, exhaustion, burn out and heart attacks — exactly what used to kill hard-driving corporate men and sometimes still does.
+Is that the future for women in the workplace?
+What are the consequences for women as they careen back and forth between the personal and professional?
+Studies show that women at every level are dealing with exceptional levels of stress.
+They’re leaving the office and working a “second shift” at home, caring for spouses and children (if they have them), doing the lion’s share of the housework, and looking after elderly relatives.
+The downsides to women’s new workforce power are: Stress, pressure, exhaustion, burn out, and heart attacks — exactly what used to kill hard-driving corporate men (and often still does).